Merkaffe/iAPS/README.md

 # OmnipodKit

-A prototype unified pump manager to (eventually) handle all Omnipod pod types!
+A prototype universal Pump Manager to (eventually) handle all Omnipod pod types.
 Note that this is early & evolving prototyping work -- use at your own risk!

 When doing an "Add Pump", select "All Omnipod Types" to select the new OmnipodKit pump manager.